Today's Articles

 Publicly, Umbanda (Macumba) began in 1904.
 Black magic, or Quimbanda, came with the slave ships and is still used today.
 Much of the teachings are still oral.
 Negative sentiments are typically implied when the concepts "cult" and "sect" are used in popular conversation.
 Both groups call upon the god Exus to protect their temples.
 Priests are called babalao and handle animals that will be used as sacrifices in rituals.
 For members, thorough devotion to ritualistic chants and dancing is required for initiation into the group.

-Abstinence from certain food and sex is also required.
+Abstinence from particular food and sex is also required.
 Umbandistas, like other Macumba groups, believe that there are no "evil" spirits, only careless spirits that need to be educated.
 Quimbanda, however, uses this mischief for its desires.
-Although considered Black magic by many, Quimbandistas draw power from unruly spirits, and their practices are considered tainted.
-Again millions publicly practice Catholicism but privately worship the orishas.
+Although many consider Quimbandistas black magic, They draw power from unruly spirits, and their practices are considered tainted.
+Again, millions publicly practice Catholicism but privately worship the Orishas.

 Every year, on January 1, a celebration for the orisha Yemanji, "water goddess," takes place in Brazil.
-Most of the events are filmed and broadcast in Rio de Janeiro, but the festival takes place in almost every community across the country.
-More than one million celebrants dress in white and wade into the ocean at dusk.
+Most events are filmed and broadcast in Rio de Janeiro, but the festival occurs in almost every community nationwide.
+Over one million celebrants dress in white and enter the ocean at dusk.
 High priestesses initiate new members into the priesthood.
 Members sail little boats filled with religious artifacts (including statues of saints) into the surf.
-Even if the boats sink, the orisha Yemanji (linked with the Virgin Mary of the Catholic faith) has heard the prayers of devotees and will continue her support for another year.
+Even if the ships sink, the orisha Yemanji (linked with the Virgin Mary of the Catholic faith) has heard the prayers of devotees and will continue her support for another year.

 Reference: